Wisconsin Boat Registration: Fees, Requirements & How to Register (2026)

 Common vessel types and registration requirements in Wisconsin: motorboats, sailboats, personal watercraft, pontoons, and kayaks

-In Wisconsin, all motorized vessels and non-motorized sailboats on wisconsin waters.
+In Wisconsin, registration is required for: All motorized vessels and non-motorized sailboats on Wisconsin waters.
 There are 2 categories of exempt vessels.

 Registration is required for: All motorized vessels and non-motorized sailboats on Wisconsin waters